lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-16-Types_vs_Sets.md

 > One main theme of this work is the importance of *notations* in mathematics and computer science: new questions were asked and solved only because of the use of AUTOMATH notation, itself a variation of λ-notation introduced by A. Church for representing functions.

 Emphasis his.
 This quote is from a draft paper entitled "Some remarks about Dependent Type Theory".
+Regarding this syntactic approach, Dana Scott's [criticism of combinatory logic](https://doi.org/10.1016/S0049-237X(08)71262-X) (which can be regarded as synonymous with the $\lambda$-calculus for our purposes) seems apt:

+> I agree that we can regard Group Theory as an analysis of the structure of bijective functions under composition, Boolean Algebra as an analysis of sets under inclusion, Banach Space Theory as an analysis of functions under convergence of infinite series, etc. etc. But Combinatory Logic?
+It just does not seem to me to be a sound step in analysis to say: “We now permit our functions to be self-applied.”
+Just lke that. (page 258)

 I emailed Neel Krishnaswami for his views on the matter of types versus sets and he replied as follows (there was more):